upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 > In the beginning we created a cluster.
 And the cluster was without form, and void; and nulls were upon the face of the storage.

-As we learned in our previous [post](../dwh-part1_getting_started), a data warehouse consists of several components.
+As we learned in [part 1 of our series](../dwh-part1_getting_started), a data warehouse consists of several components.
 The key component is the storage.
 All the others group around it.
 But how can one draw a decision which storage solution to take?
 What is out there anyway?

 ## Preface